sapcc/gatekeeper-addons/doop-analyzer/README.md

 The analyzer itself is completely stateless, but some configuration must be provided.

-- For uploading reports into Swift, the `run` subcommand requires OpenStack credentials must be present in the usual `OS_...` environment variables.
+- For uploading reports into Swift, the `run` subcommand requires OpenStack credentials which must be present in the usual `OS_...` environment variables.
 - The rest of the configuration is collected from a YAML configuration file whose path is given as positional argument after the subcommand.